deeprey-marine/custom-linux-OS/os-preparation/README.md

 ### keyd installation and configurations
 `keyd` is usually not in Debian repositories, so clone it from [https://github.com/rvaiya/keyd](https://github.com/rvaiya/keyd) and build it.

-This will be implement keystroke blockages.
+This will be implement keystroke blockages and run applications/commands based on key strokes

 ```bash
 # Download keyd source
 cd /usr/local/src